 With today’s focus on holistic health care, the Ayurveda’s philosophy has gained tremendous popularity in the West as an alternative healing technique.
 I was fortunate to have been raised with Ayurveda as a way of life, but at the time, I took this rich tradition for granted.
 Once I moved to the United States, I studied intensely and became aware of the significance of this way of life.

 I am thrilled to share the wisdom of Ayurveda through my cookbook, spice blends, and monthly newsletter.
 Ayurveda seeks optimal health by fully “digesting” experiences to balance life.
 This includes digesting all our life experiences, whether they be food, emotions, careers, or relationships.
 Remember “Goldilocks and the Three Bears”?
 Too much is excessive, too little is not enough, but the balance between the two is just right.
 Ayurveda will help you achieve the balance that is just right for you.

-The philosophical principles of Ayurveda state that all aspects of the universe, including living beings, are composed of a unique combination of five elements—earth, water, fire, air, and ether.
-Different combinations of these five elements make up three doshas, or tridosha:
+Ayurveda’s philosophical principles state that all aspects of the universe, including living beings, are composed of a unique combination of five elements—earth, water, fire, air, and ether or space.
+Different combinations of these five elements make up three doshas, called the tridosha:

-• VATA (ether and air elements) governs the movement of all voluntary and involuntary body functions, such as the nervous system, heartbeat, breathing, energy, and creativity.
+• VATA (ether/space and air elements) governs the movement of all voluntary and involuntary body functions, such as the nervous system, heartbeat, breathing, energy, and creativity.

 • PITTA (fire and water) is responsible for metabolism, enzymes, hormones, digestion, pigmentation, body temperature, hunger, thirst, and courage.